sanying123/documentation/using-the-api/reference.md

 * Of any Severity
 * Of any category
 * With Any Description
-* With or without traffic
+* With or without calls
-* With or without blocked incidents.
+* With or without blocked calls.
 * Arbitrarily sorted
 * Only the first page (50 results)